Delightful Vegetable Sweets: Nature’s Healthy Treats Unveiled

 - ½ teaspoon fine sea salt

-- ½ cup chopped walnuts (optional, for texture and garnish)
+- ½ cup chopped walnuts (optional)

-- ½ cup shredded unsweetened coconut (toasted, for topping)
+- ½ cup shredded unsweetened coconut, toasted for topping

 Instructions

-- Preheat your oven to 350°F (175°C).
-Line an 8×8 inch baking pan with parchment paper or grease lightly with coconut oil.
+- Preheat oven to 350°F (175°C).
+Line an 8×8-inch pan with parchment or grease lightly with oil.

 The Sweetness Within Vegetables: How This Recipe Celebrates Nature’s Gifts